taajik/telegram-anon-bot-cloudflare/README.md

 # Telegram Bot on Cloudflare Workers

-A Telegram anonymous bot running on a Cloudflare Worker.
+A Telegram anonymous chat bot running on Cloudflare Workers.

 ## Setup